William Wordsworth: First publication and Lyrical Ballads

-"We have hills which, seen from a distance almost take the character of mountains, some cultivated nearly to their summits, others in their wild state covered with furze and broom.
+"We have hills which, seen from a distance, almost take the character of mountains, some cultivated nearly to their summits, others in their wild state covered with furze and broom.
 These delight me the most as they remind me of our native wilds."

 In 1797, the pair moved to Alfoxton House, Somerset, just a few miles away from Coleridge's home in Nether Stowey.
 Together Wordsworth and Coleridge (with insights from Dorothy) produced Lyrical Ballads (1798), an important work in the English Romantic movement.
 The volume gave neither Wordsworth's nor Coleridge's name as author.
 One of Wordsworth's most famous poems, "Tintern Abbey", was published in this collection, along with Coleridge's "The Rime of the Ancient Mariner".
-The second edition, published in 1800, had only Wordsworth listed as the author, and included a preface to the poems.
+The second edition, published in 1800, had only Wordsworth listed as the author and included a preface to the poems.
 It was augmented significantly in the next edition, published in 1802.
 In this preface, which some scholars consider a central work of Romantic literary theory, Wordsworth discusses what he sees as the elements of a new type of verse, one that is based on the ordinary language "really used by men" while avoiding the poetic diction of much 18th-century verse.
 Wordsworth also gives his famous definition of poetry as "the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquility", and calls his own poems in the book "experimental".
 A fourth and final edition of Lyrical Ballads was published in 1805.

 The Borderers

 Between 1795 and 1797, Wordsworth wrote his only play, The Borderers, a verse tragedy set during the reign of King Henry III of England, when Englishmen in the North Country came into conflict with Scottish border reivers.
-He attempted to get the play staged in November 1797, but it was rejected by Thomas Harris, the manager of the Covent Garden Theatre, who proclaimed it "impossible that the play should succeed in the representation".
-The rebuff was not received lightly by Wordsworth and the play was not published until 1842, after substantial revision.
+He attempted to get the play staged in November 1797.
+However, it was rejected by Thomas Harris, the manager of the Covent Garden Theatre, who proclaimed it "impossible that the play should succeed in the representation".
+The rebuff was not received lightly by Wordsworth, and the play was not published until 1842, after substantial revisions.